Wu Sangui: Promotion after the defeat

 A few days later, Wu, who had fled to Ningyuan, received the imperial decree of the Chongzhen emperor.
 Surprisingly, Wu was promoted above all the full generals.
 This implied that Wu would not be punished, which was beyond the comprehension of many government officials.
-Even more surprising was the fact that, months later, when someone in the court called for an investigation to determine responsibility for the Songshan defeat, only Wang Pu was arrested while Wu continued to serve as a governor general of Liaodong, garrisoned in Ningyuan.
+Even more surprising was that, months later, when someone in the court called for an investigation to determine responsibility for the Songshan defeat, only Wang Pu was arrested while Wu continued to serve as a governor general of Liaodong, garrisoned in Ningyuan.
 This caused an outcry in the Ming court.

 In May 1642, the result of the Ming court's re-examination was the death penalty for Wang Pu, and demotion of three levels in rank for Wu.
 Wu continued to serve as full general in Ningyuan and was in charge of the training of the Liaodong army.

 Defection to the Qing

 Surrender to the Qing dynasty

-By February 1642, the Ming Dynasty had lost four of the eight vital cities beyond the Shanhaiguan Pass to the Manchu army.
+By February 1642, the Ming dynasty had lost four of the eight vital cities beyond Shanhai Pass to the Manchu army.
 Ningyuan, where Wu was stationed, became Beijing's last defence against the Manchu army.
 Hong Taiji repeatedly attempted to persuade Wu to surrender, to no avail.
-Wu did not side with the Qing Dynasty until after the defensive capability of the Ming Dynasty had been greatly weakened with its political apparatus destroyed by the rebel armies of Li Zicheng's Shun dynasty.
+Wu did not side with the Qing dynasty until after the defensive capability of the Ming dynasty had been greatly weakened with its political apparatus destroyed by the rebel armies of Li Zicheng's Shun dynasty.

 In early 1644, Li Zicheng, the head of a peasant rebel army, launched his force from Xi'an for his final offensive northeast toward Beijing.
 The Chongzhen Emperor decided to abandon Ningyuan and called upon Wu to defend Beijing against the rebels.
 Wu Sangui received the title Pingxi Bo (平西伯 (Píng xībó, Count who pacifies the West)) as he moved to face the peasant army.

 At the time of Beijing's fall to Li Zicheng, on 25 April 1644, Wu and his 40,000-man army—the most significant Ming fighting force in northern China—were on the way to Beijing to come to the Chongzhen Emperor's aid but then received word of the emperor's suicide.
-So they garrisoned the Shanhai Pass, the eastern terminus of the main Great Wall instead.
+So they garrisoned Shanhai Pass, the eastern terminus of the main Great Wall instead.
 Wu and his men were then caught between the rebels within the Great Wall and the Manchus without.

 After the collapse of the Ming dynasty, Wu and his army became a vital military force in deciding the fate of China.
 Both Dorgon and Li Zicheng tried to gain Wu's support.
-Li Zicheng took a number of measures to secure Wu's surrender, granting silver, gold, a dukedom, and most crucially by capturing Wu's father Wu Xiang, ordering the latter to write a letter to persuade Wu to pledge allegiance to Li.
+Li took a number of measures to secure Wu's surrender, granting silver, gold, a dukedom, and most crucially by capturing Wu's father, Wu Xiang, and concubine, Chen Yuanyuan, ordering the former to write a letter to persuade Wu to pledge allegiance to Li.